RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-3.md

 * DENSO Robotics (Japan).
 * Texas Robotics, The University of Texas at Austin (USA).
 * Walker Department of Mechanical Engineering, The University of Texas at Austin (USA).
+* Department of Aerospace Engineering and Engineering Mechanics, The University of Texas at Austin (USA).
 * EPAM School of Digital Technologies, American University Kyiv (Powered by Arizona State University) (Ukraine).

 ## Projects